lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   ss      The shared secret key, a 256-bit key suitable for use with
           symmetric cryptographic algorithms.

-  ct      The ciphertext, a CompositeCiphertextValue.
+  ct      The ciphertext, a byte string.

 Encap Process: